zac-heisey/murray-lampert/room-additions-la-jolla.md

 permalink: "/room-additions-la-jolla"
 layout: default
 section_id: room-additions
 featured-image:
 excerpt: Murray Lampert has over 40 years of experience with room additions in La Jolla, San Diego.
 Take your La Jolla home addition to the next level with us.
 ---

 La Jolla is a friendly San Diego community surrounded by ocean bluffs and beaches on three sides.
 It is very popular with the tourists because it has so much to offer – there are many cultural activities as well as possibilities for recreation and entertainment.
 It boasts the historic La Jolla Playhouse and the magnificent Museum of Contemporary Art San Diego.

-According to 2008 and 2009 surveys, La Jolla had the highest home prices in America, which is probably why homeowners tend to renovate their homes rather than acquire new ones.
-Moving to a new house can happen for a number of reasons, most common of which is the need for more space.
-Given the circumstances, La Jolla residents most often opt for [home and room additions](/san-diego-room-additions) to make their homes more functional and also to enhance their visual appeal.
+With La Jolla home prices among the highest in the country, many homeowners opt to [remodel their La Jolla homes](/service-locations/la-jolla-design-build-and-remodel-services/) rather than by new.
+When space is the primary issue, [home and room additions](/san-diego-room-additions) can make homes more functional, enhance visual appeal, and add value.

 ## La Jolla Home Additions Experts